ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - $(AB)^{-1} = B^{-1}A^{-1}$ - need to invert the order when bring outside of the parentheses
     - (ABC)^{-1} = C^{-1}B^{-1}A^{-1}
   - An nxn square matrix A has linearly independent columns/rows if and only if it is invertible
+    - if a square matrix with linearly independent, then invertible
   - the inverse of an orthogonal matrix is its transpose
   - if there are no `eigenvalues` then a matrix must be invertible
   - the determinant of A det(A) != 0 if A is invertible